kylegordon/PictureFrame/README.md

 git clone https://github.com/kylegordon/pictureframe ~/PicturePi/

-Place the inotify watcher into systemd sudo cp inotify.service /etc/systemd/system/

-echo '172.24.32.5:/srv/nfs4/store/home/Pictures/PictureFrames/ /home/pi/Pictures/ nfs defaults,_netdev,vers=4,async 0 0' | sudo tee -a /etc/fstab
+### Using Gadget Mode
+#### Ubuntu
+Plug the Raspberry Pi Zero USB connector into your computer as normal.
+Go into Network Settings
+Click on gear icon for the 'Netchip Ethernet' connection Select IPv4 tab
+Select Shared to other computers
+Click Apply

+After a few moments, the Pi will have an address likely in the 10.42.0.0 range.
+If MDNS is still configured correctly, it will also be available under the .local domain, such as pictureframe.local

+### Scheduler
 Reboot every morning.
 Absorb into Pi user crontab later. sudo cp ~/PicturePi/cronjobs/morning_reboot /etc/cron.d/morning_reboot Import crontab as Pi user crontab ~/PicturePi/cronjobs/on_off_schedule

+### Reloading
+Place the inotify watcher into systemd sudo cp inotify.service /etc/systemd/system/

+### Longevity
 Use something to maintain a read-only SD card http://blog.pi3g.com/2014/04/make-raspbian-system-read-only/

 https://www.raspberrypi.org/blog/adafruits-read-only/

-All the scheduling guff below should really be done through home-assistant, by sharing a SSH key and having scripts that remote in and run these commands directly.

-Things to customize after install
-Access Point name, in /etc/hostapd/hostapd.conf
+###  Quirks
+My current home set up has this fstab entry due to pictures being stored on the central server echo '172.24.32.5:/srv/nfs4/store/home/Pictures/PictureFrames/ /home/pi/Pictures/ nfs defaults,_netdev,vers=4,async 0 0' | sudo tee -a /etc/fstab